Visit our News Page for Research Computing Current Happenings!

 We have an exciting position open to do some automation of systems administration for HPC.
 Any parallel file system experience is a plus.

 Orchestra is a shared high-performance computing (HPC) environment maintained by our group.
 It has over 5000 compute cores and several Petabytes of network attached storage.
 Although it was originally designed to enable computationally intensive bioinformatics research, it has evolved to support other IT solutions including web hosting.
 You can read more about the Orchestra hardware here.

 By recommendation of the CIO, The Research Information Technology Group (RITG) was founded in July 2003 by the Information Technology department to support research computing on the Quad that falls beyond the scope of local system administrators or the existing HMS IT department's desktop support.

 In 2011, by recommendation of the Research Computing Governing Council, RITG was expanded with the addition of a Director and Research Computing Consultants.
 The new organization was named the Research Computing group (RC).

 Besides augmenting research IT support on the Quad, RC works with other departmental administrators to pool resources, efforts, and expertise.
 We aim to foster collaboration within the community of systems administrators at HMS to share knowledge and establish common best practices.

 You are more than welcome to visit us at the following address at any time.
 However, we may not always be there so it's best to send us an e-mail to confirm first.
-We do have weekly office hours on Wednesdays from 1-3pm.
-Stop by to chat about anything, or bring your data and questions.HMS Research Computing
+We do have weekly Office Hours on Wednesdays from 1-3pm.
+Stop by to chat about anything, or bring your data and questions.Temporary Space: Harvard Institutes of Medicine #135